stfxecutables/ABIDE-eig/DILEMMAS.md

 # Problem / Paper #1: Eigenfeatures are Bad / Limited Features

-## Primary Issue: Eigenvalue Extraction is Worse than Linear
+## Primary Issue: Eigenvalue Extraction is "Quasi-Linear"

 Given a correlation matrix $\mathbf{M}$ of size $n \times n$, then since $\mathbf{M}$ is symmetric, it is diagonalizable, and thus we can eigendecompose $\mathbf{M}$ to